Microformal geometry and homotopy algebras: Application to Lie algebroids and homotopy Poisson brackets

-It is well known that, for Lie algebras $\mathfrak{g}_1$ and $\mathfrak{g}_2$, a linear map of the underlying vector spaces $\Phi\co \mathfrak{g}_1\to \mathfrak{g}_2$ is a Lie algebra homomorphism if the adjoint map of the dual spaces $\Phi^*\co \mathfrak{g}^*_2\to \mathfrak{g}^*_1$ is Poisson w.r.t. the induced Lie--Poisson brackets (also known as the Berezin--Kirillov brackets).
+It is well known that, for Lie algebras $\mathfrak{g}_1$ and $\mathfrak{g}_2$, a linear map of the underlying vector spaces $\f\co \mathfrak{g}_1\to \mathfrak{g}_2$ is a Lie algebra homomorphism if the adjoint map of the dual spaces $\f^*\co \mathfrak{g}^*_2\to \mathfrak{g}^*_1$ is Poisson with respect to the induced Lie--Poisson brackets (also known as the Berezin--Kirillov brackets).
 The same holds true for Lie algebroids~\cite[Ch.10]{mackenzie:book2005} (see~\cite{mackenzie_and_higgins:duality} for base-changing morphisms).
-In this section we use the construction of the adjoint for a nonlinear map of vector bundles and results from~\cite{tv:nonlinearpullback} to establish the homotopy analogs of these statements for $L_{\infty}$-morphisms of $L_{\infty}$-algebroids.
+In this section we use the construction of the adjoint for a nonlinear map of vector bundles and the results from~\cite{tv:nonlinearpullback} to establish the homotopy analogs of these statements for the case of $L_{\infty}$-morphisms of $L_{\infty}$-algebroids.
+It is convenient to work in the super setting, though we generally suppress the prefix `super-'.

 For simplicity consider the case of fixed base.
 We do not consider the `if and only if' form of the statement.
 Our main theorem here is as follows.